 Curry usually makes amazing leftovers because all those spices just develop more and more the longer you leave it.
 Making for some pretty excellent lunchtimes.

-TIPS FOR MAKING THIS CREAMY CAULIFLOWER CURRY IN THE PRESSURE COOKER:
+EXPERT TIPS FOR MAKING THIS CAULIFLOWER CURRY:

 - It’s a good idea to take a look at your pressure cooker manual to see how long to cook this for.
 In my pressure cooker it took 3 minutes to cook the cauliflower perfectly but yours might differ slightly.